qutip/qutip/doc/guide/guide-random.rst

    In [1]: rand_dm(5, 0.5)

-has rougly half nonzero elements, or equivalently a density of 0.5.
+has roughly half nonzero elements, or equivalently a density of 0.5.

 .. warning::